An

 While the school departed a number of years ago, there were several occasions that I recall where lunch was held at a nearby bar on Oxford Street, as well as learning all sorts of new things!

-1978… My 1st Year Outside of the Army
+1978… My 1st Full Year Outside of the Army

 Burroughs Corporation

-(where they held physically enormous machines in the basement of the Midland Bank HQ in North London)
+( where they held physically enormous machines in the basement of the Midland Bank HQ in North London )

 after an interview with Tim Bowler & others…

-The machines did “batch processing” for banking & financial transactions, requiring many square feet of controlled & conditioned space with dozens of 6-foot tall cabinets & hundreds of connecting cables!
+These machines did "batch processing" for banking & financial transactions, requiring many square feet of controlled & conditioned space with dozens of 6-foot tall cabinets & hundreds of connecting cables!

-We moved from our middle-floor flat at 103 Central Hill, West (Upper) Norwood to an upstairs flat at 89 Fairfax Road in Haringey, London N8… this move facilitated my drive to work for the rest of the year at the Midland Bank HQ in Staples Corner, London.
+this move facilitated my drive to work for the rest of the year at the Midland Bank HQ in Staples Corner, London

-1979 Was a Really Interesting Year!
+1979 Was Both a Really Interesting and a Very Sad Year!

-After my enjoyable day- & night-shifts working at Burroughs, I was lucky enough to have been sent across the pond in October for a 6-week training session at their HQ near Philly…
+After my enjoyable day- & night-shifts working at Burroughs, I was lucky enough to have been sent across the pond mid-October after

 After returning from the training session, my surprise December discovery

-(on one of our phone calls at the office)
+( on one of our phone calls at the office )

-forcing me to move out from Jane to a flat at 33a Goldsmith Road in Friern Barnet, London N11…
+before Christmas to a flat at 33a Goldsmith Road in Friern Barnet, London N11…

 July 30th, 1980